MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials.md

                                           </div>
                                           <div class="cardText">
                                               <h3>MR and Azure 305: Functions and storage</h3>
-                                              <p>In this course, you will learn how to create and use Azure Functions, and store data within Azure Storage, within a mixed reality app.</p>
+                                              <p>In this course, you'll learn how to create and use Azure Functions, and store data within Azure Storage, within a mixed reality app.</p>
                                           </div>
                                       </div>
                                   </div>